Munda languages: Origin

+et al. (2018), and Tätte et al. (2019) all show that the Munda branch of the Austroasiatic family was created as the result of a male-biased linguistic intrusion into the Indian subcontinent from Southeast Asia during the Late Neolithic period (Sidwell & Rau 2019 cited Tätte et al. (2019), estimate a date of formation between 3,800 and 2,000 years ago), which carried the paternal lineage O1b1a1a into India from either Meghalaya or the sea.
+These studies and analyses confirm George van Driem's Munda Father tongue hypothesis.
+Paul Sidwell (2018) suggests they arrived on the coast of modern-day Odisha about 4000–3500 years ago (c.
+2000 BCE) and spread after the Indo-Aryan migration to the region.

-Rau and Sidwell (2019), along with Blench (2019), suggest that pre-Proto-Munda had arrived in the Mahanadi River Delta around 1,500 BCE from Southeast Asia via a maritime route, rather than overland.
+Rau and Sidwell (2019), along with Blench (2019), suggest that Pre-Proto-Munda had arrived in the Mahanadi River Delta around 1500 BCE from Southeast Asia via a maritime route, rather than overland.
 The Munda languages then subsequently spread up the Mahanadi watershed.
-2021 studies suggest that Munda languages spread as far as Eastern Uttar Pradesh and impacted Eastern Indo-Aryan languages.
+2021 studies suggest that Munda languages impacted Eastern Indo-Aryan languages.

 Classification

 Munda consists of five uncontroversial branches (Korku as an isolate, Remo, Savara, Kherwar, and Kharia-Juang).
 However, their interrelationship is debated.

 Diffloth (1974)

 The bipartite Diffloth (1974) classification is widely cited: